Barrie Public Library: Location

-The Barrie Public Library is the library system in Barrie, Ontario, Canada.
 The Downtown Branch is located at 60 Worsley Street in downtown Barrie, near City Hall.
 The Painswick Branch is located at 48 Dean Avenue, near Yonge Street and Big Bay Point Road.
+The Holly branch is located at 555 Essa Road (in the Food Basics parking lot).
+BPL also has kiosks at Allandale Recreation Centre and the East Bayfield Community Centre.